HassanAli99/ADS_Final_Thesis/README.md

 The training and validation datasets used in the study are available [here](https://doi.org/10.5281/zenodo.8092323).
 ## Code

 The code in this repository implements Random Forest and Multiple Linear Regression analysis for streamflow modelling.
 It takes the provided input data and generates the corresponding results.
-Python was used for data preprocessing in this research study, while R was used for data analysis and modeling.
+In this study, Python was used for data preprocessing and visualization of results, while R was used for data analysis and machine learning modelling.

 The folder with the Python code is structured as follows: